 We are in the preliminary stages of building our commercial organization.
 To successfully commercialize any of our current or future product candidates, if approved, we will need to develop these capabilities, either on our own or with others.
 The establishment and development of our own commercial team or the establishment of a contract sales force to market any product candidate we may develop will be expensive and time-consuming and could delay any product launch.
-Moreover, we cannot be certain that we will be able to successfully develop this capability.
-We may enter into collaborations regarding any approved product candidates with other entities to utilize their established marketing and distribution capabilities, but we may be unable to enter into such agreements on favorable terms, if at all.
+Moreover, we cannot be certain that we will be able to successfully develop this capabilities, but we may be unable to enter into such agreements on favorable terms, if at all.
 If any future collaborators do not commit sufficient resources to commercialize our product candidates, or we are unable to develop the necessary capabilities on our own, we will be unable to generate sufficient product revenue to sustain our business.
 We compete with many companies that currently have extensive, experienced and well-funded sales, distribution and marketing operations to recruit, hire, train and retain marketing and sales personnel.
 We also face competition in our search for third parties to assist us with the sales and marketing efforts of our product candidates, if approved.
 Without an internal team or the support of a third-party to perform marketing and sales functions, we may be unable to compete successfully against these more established companies.